-The Department of Justice (DOJ) Center for Faith-based and Community Initiatives was established on January 29, 2001 by Executive Order 13199.
-The objective was to coordinate agency efforts for the elimination of regulatory, contracting, and other programmatic obstacles so as to enable faith-based and community organizations to access resources they need to provide vital social and community services.
+The Department of Justice Center for Faith-based and Community Initiatives was established on January 29, 2001 by Executive Order 13199, issued by President George W. Bush.
+The objective was to coordinate agency efforts for the elimination of regulatory, contracting and other programmatic obstacles so as to enable faith-based and community organizations to access resources they need to provide vital social and community services.

-On February 5, 2009, President Obama amended Executive Order 13199 establishing the President's Advisory Council for Faith-based and Neighborhood Partnerships and changed the name of the White House initiative to the Office of Faith-based and Neighborhood Partnerships.
+On February 5, 2009, President Barack Obama amended the executive order, establishing the President's Advisory Council for Faith-based and Neighborhood Partnerships and changing the name of the initiative to the Office of Faith-based and Neighborhood Partnerships.

-3) Provide training and technical assistance to the Center constituents.
+3) Provide training and technical assistance to faith-based and community groups.

-Promoting Responsible Fatherhood: The DOJ CFBNP works to advance the goals of the President's National Fatherhood & Mentoring initiative within DOJ and among criminal Justice stakeholders.
+Promoting Responsible Fatherhood: The DOJ Center strives to advance the goals of the President's National Fatherhood & Mentoring initiative.

-Preventing Youth & Gang Violence: The DOJ CFBNP plays an important leadership role engaging faith and community-based groups in the coordination of the National Forum on Youth Violence Prevention.
+Preventing Youth & Gang Violence: The Center plays an important leadership role in the National Forum on Youth Violence Prevention.
 The Forum is working with cities throughout the country to develop and implement comprehensive youth violence prevention plans.

-Effective Prisoner Reentry: The DOJ CFBNP is an active part of the Federal Interagency Reentry Council, supporting the Administration's efforts to make communities safer, reduce recidivism, and assist those returning from prison or jail in becoming productive citizens.
+Effective Reentry: The Center is active in the Federal Interagency Reentry Council, supporting the Administration's efforts to make communities safer, reduce recidivism and help those returning from prison or jail become productive citizens.

-The priorities of the DOJ CFBNP are carried out in a way that upholds and honors our Constitution - ensuring that both existing programs and new proposals are fully consistent with American laws and values.
-Our nation's Bill of Rights and important laws respecting both religious liberty and the non-establishment of religion protect not only our democracy, but also the plurality and vibrancy of America's religious and civic life.
+The priorities of the DOJ Center are carried out in a way that upholds and honors our Constitution, ensuring that existing programs and new proposals are fully consistent with American laws and values.
+Our nation's Bill of Rights and laws respecting both religious liberty and the non-establishment of religion protect democratic principles and ensure the vibrancy of America's religious and civic life.